HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

     ![](../../../../assets/HCL_Content_Reporting_Landing_Page.png)

-2. Close sidebar.
-On the **Search Criteria** section, select a criteria to generate a report of matching contents.
+2. Close the sidebar.
+On the **Search Criteria** section, select the appropriate criteria to generate a report of matching contents.
     ![](../../../../assets/HCL_Content_Reporting_Criteria_Dropdown.png)

     !!!note